Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Experiments: Bird Classification and Pneumonia Detection from X-rays

 \subsection{Structure Learning}

 Structure learning methods such as FCI produce a single estimated PAG as output.
-In applications, it is common to repeat the graph estimation on multiple bootstraps or subsamples of the original data, in order to control false discovery rates or to mitigate the cumulative effect of statistical errors in the independence tests \cite{stekhoven2012causal}.
+In applications, it is common to repeat the graph estimation on multiple bootstraps or subsamples of the original data, in order to control false discovery rates or to mitigate the cumulative effect of statistical errors in the independence tests \citep{stekhoven2012causal}.
 We create 50 bootstrapped replicates of the bird image dataset and 100 replicates of the X-ray dataset.
-We run FCI on each replicate with independence test rejection threshold (a tuning parameter) set to $\alpha=.05$ for both datasets, with the knowledge constraint imposed that outcome $\widehat{Y}$ cannot cause any of the interpretable features.\footnote{We use the command-line interface to the TETRAD freeware: \texttt{https://github.com/cmu-phil/tetrad}} Here FCI is used with the $\chi^2$ independence test, and we limit the maximum conditioning set size to 4 in the birds experiment to guard against low power tests or data fragmentation.
+We run FCI on each replicate with independence test rejection threshold (a tuning parameter) set to $\alpha=.05$ and $\alpha=.01$ for the birds and X-ray datasets, respectively, with the knowledge constraint imposed that outcome $\widehat{Y}$ cannot cause any of the interpretable features.
+Here FCI is used with the $\chi^2$ independence test, and we limit the maximum conditioning set size to 4 for computational tractability in the birds dataset.
 (No limit is necessary in the smaller X-ray dataset.)
+As a sensitivity analysis, we repeat both experiments using a different PAG-learning procedure, a hybrid algorithm that combines the greedy score-based procedure GRaSP \citep{lam2022greedy} with FCI.
+The details are described in Appendix C.